devth/static-cljs/README.md

 lein new static-cljs NAME
 ```

+Generated project has support for running a dev server and exporting a static
-See the generated README for additional info on running and building.
+build for production.
+See the generated README for more info.

 ## References